The Kirillov model in families: The Rankin-Selberg functional equation for representations of Whittaker type

 We let $A'$ be a commutative finitely generated $W(k)$-algebra.
 As in \cite{Moss16.1}, \cite{Moss16.2}, we introduce $S$ the multiplicative subset of $(A\otimes_{W(k)} A')[X^{\pm1}]$ given by the Laurent polynomials with dominant and trailing coefficient equal to $1$, we set We consider invariant measures with values in $R$ as in \cite{KM17}.
 Note that $R$ is a Noetherian $W(k)$-algebra.
 For $r\in R^\times$, we write for the composition of the unramified character of $F^\times$ sending a uniformizer of $F$ to $r^{-1}$ with the determinant on $\GL_n(F)$.
 For $m<n$ two positive integers we set

 and consider $\psi$ as a character of $U_{m+1,n-m-1}$ through the projection on the $y$ coordinate.
 We consider $V'$ an $A'[G_m]$-module of Whittaker type and see it as an $A'[G_m U_{m+1,n-m-1}]$-module by making $U_{m+1,n-m-1}$ act trivially.
 We now follow the original method of \cite{JPS2}, as adapted in \cite{KM17}.
-Note that \cite{KM17} contains an embarrassing typo throughout the whole section 3.2: $V$ and $V'$ should be replaced everywhere by their Whittaker models.
-For $V$ an $A[G_n]$-module of Whittaker type, we set:
+Note that \cite{KM17} contains a typo throughout the whole section 3.2: $V$ and $V'$ should be replaced everywhere by their Whittaker models.

 Before stating the functional equation, we do some reduction steps backwards.
 For $X\subset G_m$, we set We recall the following (see \cite[proposition 2.3.6]{JPS1}, however in our context where $A$ is not necessarily a domain we have to be a little careful so we give the proof):